By Ilana Newman, The Daily Yonder Read more

 “The idea is that [these merchants] are developing a tool and it will benefit their business in the long run,” says Charles Whitson, executive director of Taos MainStreet.
 “It will help create another revenue stream for their business and hopefully give them some long-term stability.”

 That kind of stability is something many shop owners in rural communities across the country are seeking as they look to a future beyond the pandemic.
 But setting up an e-commerce site isn’t as easy as simply clicking a button, and there’s a lot to consider before you dive in.
+Make an informed decision when selecting merchant services for your business.
 So drawing from the successes—and challenges—of the Business Alive program, we created this guide to getting up and running online.
 From breaking down what you’ll need to get started, to weighing the best platform options and just what’s required to continue growing your site, this handbook aims to make it easier for aspiring online merchants anywhere to find successes of their own.

 “The idea is that [these merchants] are developing a tool and it will benefit their business in the long run.
 It will help create another revenue stream for their business and hopefully give them some long-term stability.”